Cosmology with Persistent Homology: a Fisher Forecast: From Dark Matter Halos to Persistence Diagrams

 \section{From Dark Matter Halos to Persistence Diagrams}

 At large scales, dark matter is organized in a cosmic web of clusters, filaments, and voids of different sizes and shapes \cite{Bond:1995yt}.
 The goal of our method is to characterize these cosmic structures by applying persistent homology to dark matter halo positions, then quantify the information content on parameters of the $\Lambda$CDM cosmological model and primordial non-Gaussianity.

+The main concepts of a persistent homology computation can be summarized in simple words as follows.
+From a \emph{point cloud} of halos, we build a series of \emph{simplicial complexes} by adding simplices one after another according to their length scale.
+Each \emph{topological feature}, as a ``hole'' in the series of complexes, only exists and ``persists'' over a continuous range of scales, since the simplices that assemble or destroy the feature have not been added at the two scales that define this range.
+We then collect this data from all topological features and construct a statistical summary informative for cosmology.

-In this section, after reviewing basic concepts of topology and persistent homology, we explain how diagrams of \emph{topological features} are built from a halo catalog.
+In this section, after reviewing basic topology, we explain the process described above in detail, in particular how diagrams of topological features are built from a halo catalog.
 While in this paper we work with simulated halos in a cubic box that might not be observationally realistic, we emphasize that our pipeline is also well-defined for actual data, e.g., galaxies in a lightcone with a given survey geometry and window function.
 Nevertheless, this work is a proof of concept that reveals the amount of information statistics from persistent homology can contain for cosmology, which serves as the basis for further developing parameter inference pipelines.